-How to Design and Fabricate a 4-Layer PCB Stackup with Altium Designer
+How to Design and Fabricate the Best 4 Layer PCB Stackup with Altium Designer

 Every PCB design project starts with a stackup that has clearly defined signal and plane layers.
 Make sure you choose the right stackup for your design and make sure you design your stackup to comply with your fabricator’s requirements.
-A 4-layer PCB stackup may seem simple, but it needs to be designed with the right layer arrangement to ensure correct fabrication and impedance.
-Utilize the right PCB design software that helps you build the best 4-layer stackup.
+A 4 layer PCB stackup may seem simple, but it needs to be designed with the right layer arrangement to ensure correct fabrication and impedance.
+Utilize the right PCB design software that helps you build the best 4 layer PCB stackup.

 A PCB design software package with stackup design features for professional PCB layout engineers.